rodolfo-picoreti/UrineAnalyzerMSPServices/server/msp-services.md

         ])

 # configureHeaters([ { id, value } ... ])
+    >> Let the user control system heaters when manual mode is selected

     args: (array of objects with id and value)
         id: heater id
             2: PWM_PREHEATER